smasongarrison/D3mirt/README.md

 parameters, direction cosines, and spherical coordinates.
-Regarding the latter, spherical coordinates are represented by $\theta$, the vector projection of the vector arrows in the $xz$-plane, and $\phi$, the positive angle between the y-axis and the vectors (the distance $\rho$ is set to $\rho = 1$).
-If constructs are used, the function also returns construct direction cosines, spherical coordinates for the construct vector arrows, and $DDISC$ parameters (one index per construct).
+Regarding the latter, spherical coordinates are represented by $\theta$, the vector projection of the vector arrows in the $xz$-plane, and $\phi$, the positive angle between the y-axis and the vectors ($\rho = 1$).
+If constructs are used, the function also returns construct direction cosines, spherical coordinates for the construct vector arrows, and
+$DDISC$ parameters (one index per construct).

 The three-dimensional compensatory model is specified so that all items load on all three factors in the model, and that the factors are